How to Shoot the Aurora:

-This is part one of a four part series where I explain what is aurora, what gear you need to capture the aurora, how to shoot it, and how to edit your aurora photos.
+This is part one of a four part series where I explain what gear you need to capture the northern lights, how to shoot it, and how to edit your aurora photos.

 Aurora season in the northern hemisphere is just around the corner!
-Traveling to see the northern (or southern) lights is a big draw to polar destinations like Alaska, Antarctica, Finland, Greenland and more!
-Want to take an aurora travel?
-This guide will give you all the information you need!
+Traveling to see the northern (or southern) lights is a big draw to polar destinations like Alaska, Antarctica, Finland, Greenland, and more!

 Are you planning a trip to the high latitudes (or super low lats)?
-This guide will give you all the tips, tricks and a step-by-step list of how to shoot the aurora on you’re very own.
+This four part guide series will give you all the tips, tricks, and a step-by-step list of how to shoot the aurora on you’re very own.

-Many.
-The aurora circles the magnetic poles of the planet in an elliptical pattern.
-The best places locations in the northern hemisphere to see them are Alaska, Iceland, Greenland, Norway Canada, Finland, Russia.
-The best in the southern hemisphere to see or shoot the aurora australis is Antarctica, New Zealand, Tasmania, South Georgia, The Falklands, Argentina and Chile.
+Many- the aurora circles the magnetic poles of the planet in an elliptical pattern.
+Therefore, the best places locations in the northern hemisphere to see them are Alaska, Iceland, Greenland, Norway Canada, Finland, Russia.

 It is best to head away from any sort of light pollution.
 That means head far away from cities or roads/highways for optimal viewing.